This post is also available in: Español (Spanish)

 Infections from dog bites are not only dangerous because of the bacteria they contain, but because sometimes they can take days or weeks to show up.
 In this time the bacteria could be working its way through your body, potentially causing serious damage.

-The very best (and only) way to prevent a lump from forming under your skin after a dog bite is to immediately see a doctor after the event occurs.
+The very best way to prevent a lump from forming under your skin after a dog bite is to immediately see a doctor after the event occurs.
 This way a doctor can prescribe you antibiotics before the symptoms of an infection ever start showing, helping you to avoid the infection all-together.
 Often times when people get bit by a dog it doesn’t seem too serious, so they either just leave the wound or take minimum care, such as just rinsing it out.
 While there are things you can put on a dog bite, simply rinsing out a wound does not remove all the bacteria.
 The only 100% way to remove an infection or fight an infection before it occurs, is through antibiotics.

 What to Do If a Lump Forms